wtarreau/bootterm/README.md

     2 |          0 | ttyACM0    | cdc_acm          | CDC Abstract Control Model (ACM)
 ```

-When connecting to a new port, the baud rate is automatically set to 115200 bps.
-However it is not changed for already existing ports.
 This port selection mode can be automatically enabled by setting the `BT_SCAN_WAIT_NEW` environment variable to any value:

 ```
 $ export BT_SCAN_WAIT_NEW=1